briansimiyuj/doctor-appointment-app/README.md

 Profile context will be used to store the user profile data and provide it to the Profile page.

   1. Create a type for userData and address
+  2. Create a state variable to store the user data and initialize it with a dummy user data
+  3. Create a state variable for editing and initialize it with false